Weber grills are awesome for getting that perfect sear – but to keep them performing their best, regular cleaning is key

 A barbecue grill works the same way.
 The burner generates the flames, and the diffusers hold, radiate and distribute the heat for better, more even cooking.
 Diffusers can bring heat to all areas of the cooking surface, beyond where the burner flames reach.

-So, How Do They Work?
+So, How Do Heat Diffusers Work?

 Depending on the grill brand, diffusers might also be called heat deflectors, heat distributors, flame tamers, burner shields, heat plates, vaporizers, or even flavorizer bars.
 Whatever the name, diffusers perform 3 important functions to make barbecuing better.